JunhaoSong/cuseistut/source/dd_loc/index.rst

    \lambda\Delta x_1 &= 0\\ \lambda\Delta z_1 &= 0\\ \lambda\Delta t_1 &= 0\\ \lambda\Delta x_2 &= 0\\ \lambda\Delta z_2 &= 0\\ \lambda\Delta t_2 &= 0
    \end{align}

 What does this mean?
 It means that the solution **SHOULD** be zero.
-As least square problem solution is a trade-off among constraints(equations), The true meaning is that these value **SHOULD** be small. :math:`\lambda` controls the weight(importance) of damping.
-A large damp will lead to solution more close to zero.
+As a least square problem solution is a trade-off among constraints(equations).
+The true meaning is that these values **SHOULD** be small. :math:`\lambda` controls the weight(importance) of damping.
+A large damp will lead to the solution more close to zero.

 .. code::